 In the event that retrenchment, either on this campus or at other SUNY units has occurred, the Director of Human Resources should be consulted with regard to rights of retrenched employees as recruitment occurs.
 He/she will then provide additional guidance to University managers on the subject of impact on recruitment efforts.

 Affirmative Action procedures, including required paperwork and communication with that office must occur prior to any recruitment.
-The Affirmative Action Office provides a packet of materials to individuals responsible for recruitment.
+The Office of Diversity, Equity and Inclusion provides a packet of materials to individuals responsible for recruitment.
 In that packet is an array of forms to be completed including three Affirmative Action forms (part I, II and III) as well as a professional vacancy form, which must be completed for contractually, required posting and advertising within SUNY and on campus.

 According to Article VII of the Faculty By-Laws, a formal recommendation will be submitted to the administration by the Initiating Personnel Committee for initial appointments at the Associate Professor and Professor levels and for all appointments with tenure.
 Also, in accordance with the Faculty By-Laws, such recommendations will be reviewed by the appropriate University Personnel Committee, if needed.